 You will be left wondering, ‘who is that guy?’

-Now, since non-valid emails in your list won’t have any engagement, it will reduce your email delivery to single-digit non-integers
+Now, since invalid emails in your list won’t have any engagement, they will lower your delivery rate and could push your average performance down to single-digit percentages.

 Getting permission once doesn’t mean someone can’t take it back.
-As Seth Godin rightly quoted, it’s a privilege, not your right.
+As Seth Godin rightly said, it’s a privilege, not a right.

 These links need to be placed in the footer of every email you send out so they are clearly visible and accessible without bothering with email content.